 Yankee Village Property Restoration (275 Route 28)

 Project Background - The Yankee Village Motel on Route 28, was the oldest motel in Yarmouth when it was purchased by the Town in 2019.
-After many years in business and many fond memories,long-time owner John Barker decided it was time to retire.
-Located between two existing waterfront town parks, this acquisition provided an ideal opportunity for the town to step in and purchase the property and create a unique continuous waterfront park that is highly accessible to the public and which showcases Yarmouth’s natural beauty.
+After many years in business,long-time owner John Barker decided it was time to retire.
+With the property being located between two town-owned parks (Chase Brook Park and Mill Creek Park), this provided an ideal opportunity to purchase the property and create a unique continuous waterfront park that is highly accessible to the public and showcases Yarmouth’s natural beauty.